-Resolution and Frame Rate: Preferable video resolution sizes are $800 \times 600 \text{ or } 1024 \times 768$ .
-Select a resolution $\underline{\text{no}}$ less than $640 \times 480$ , but less than 720 p.
-Choosing video resolution of 720 p. ( $1280 \times 720$ ) or 1080 i. ( $1920 \times 1080$ ), "High Definition" or "Wide Screen" is $\underline{\text{not}}$ preferred due to the large file size and slower upload speeds on most internet and data connections.
-The video should be converted to 30 frames per second, if it was recorded at higher rates (the default settings on some camera may be 60 fps or more)
+Resolution and Frame Rate: Preferable video resolution sizes are 800 x 600 or 1024 x 768.
+Select a resolution no less than 640 x 480, but less than 720p.
+Choosing video resolution of 720p (1280 × 720) or 1080i (1920 × 1080), "High Definition" or "Wide Screen" is not preferred due to the large file size and slower upload speeds on most internet and data connections.
+The video should be converted to 30 frames per second, if it was recorded at higher rates (the default settings on some camera may be 60fps or more)

-Audio, Lighting and positioning of camera, clock, client, dog and candidate it difficult for the CPDT-KSA Raters to read your digital or analog physical clock.
+Audio, Lighting and positioning of camera, clock, client, dog and candidate

-Recording Outside: If working outside, be aware that wind noise can obscure voices, and reflected glare may make
+Recording Outside: If working outside, be aware that wind noise can obscure voices, and reflected glare may make it difficult for the CPDT-KSA Raters to read your digital or analog physical clock.